noahlessard/2040Listener/README.md

 |Ground|GND|

 ## Credits
 Dual host + device listener example from here: https://github.com/brendena/pico_device_and_host, although I used a fork for the Pico VS Code extension: https://github.com/TheLowSpecPC/pico_device_and_host_updated.
 LittleFS was ported to Pico in this library: https://github.com/tjko/pico-lfs.
+I used the Raspberry Pi's foundation for a lot of advice during hardware design: https://pip-assets.raspberrypi.com/categories/814-rp2040/documents/RP-008279-DS-1-hardware-design-with-rp2040.pdf